 Having a Bachelor of Science degree in Biology and having attended medical school, Lore has extensive knowledge of human anatomy and physiology.
 Her human biology background is augmented in more sciences through her Master of Science degree in Environmental Science, and Doctoral degree in Marine Science, giving her an excellent basis for combining environmental and human health as your Pilates instructor.
 In addition to publishing her environmental research, she has taught 10 different classes at the undergraduate level.

-Tami is a Balanced Body Pilates comprehensively trained instructor, completing her entire comprehensive training at Suncoast Pilates, in Palm Harbor, Florida.
+Tami is a Balanced Body Pilates Comprehensively Trained and Certified teacher, completing her entire comprehensive training at Suncoast Pilates, in Palm Harbor, Florida.
+She is also certified in Balanced Body MOTR, with additional training in CoreAlign, Bohdi Suspension System, PediPole, and Guillotine.
 Originally from New York, she competed in gymnastics as a youth.
 She has a Bachelors Degree in Information Technology from the University of South Florida, and previously worked for the Department of Veterans Affairs in St. Petersburg.
 Tami’s love of Pilates started in 2006, and has continued to grow.
 She looks forward to sharing her passion and desire to help others in their journey to a balanced mind and body, through Pilates.